 7g (¼ oz) easy bake/dried yeast (one sachet)

 60ml (2 fl oz) sunflower oil

 700ml (1¼ pint) water

 Ready in: 2hr 40min

-1 Tip all the dry ingredients in to a large mixing bowl and add water & oil.
+1 Tip all of the dry ingredients into a large mixing bowl and add water & oil.

 2 Use your hands to combine the ingredients, forming a soft dough.
 Knead until dough is smooth.
 Make sure the mixture is not too firm and not too runny.